The death of Amy Winehouse was down to the tragic singer drinking too much alcohol, a coroner has said.

-St Pancreas Coroner's Court heard that Amy had 416mg of alcohol per 100ml of blood.
+Amy's father Mitch (above) and her mother Janice were present as St Pancreas Coroner's court heard that the star had 416mg of alcohol per 100ml of blood.
 The driving limit is 80mg.

 The pathologist who conducted the post-mortem said that a 200mg level would cause someone to lose control of their reflexes and 350mg was considered a fatal amount.

 St Pancras coroner Suzanne Greenway said: "She had consumed sufficient alcohol at 416mg per decilitre (of blood) and the unintended consequence of such potentially fatal levels was her sudden and unexpected death."